Jang Kyung-ik: Career at Next Entertainment World (NEW)

-In 2010 NEW distributed nine mid-range or low-budget films, including Poongsan and Blind.
-Among them, six films exceeded the break-even point.
-The success rate is 66.7%.
-This is a surprising figure, considering that only 24.6% of Korean films released last year earned profit (estimated by the Korea Film Council).
+In 2010, NEW distributed nine mid-range and low-budget films, including Poongsan and Blind.
+Of these releases, six exceeded their break-even points, resulting in a 66.7% success rate.
+This performance was notably high compared to the broader industry, as the Korean Film Council estimated that only 24.6% of Korean films released that year were profitable.

-In 2012, the company had a major impact with the release of hit films like Unbowed, All About My Wife, The Grand Heist, and Pietà.
-These movies exceeded expectations in the third quarter of 2012, defying market predictions.
-Director Chung Ji-young's comeback film after a 13-year break, Unbowed, produced and distributed by Aura Pictures, had a modest budget of ₩1.5 billion, including marketing and production costs.
-Director Chung thanked the actors for their commitment to the project despite receiving minimal pay.
-The film received a 13-minute ovation at its premiere at the 2011 Busan International Film Festival.
-The movie was released on January 18, 2012, during the Lunar New Year holiday.
-Initially, it was shown on 245 screens, the second lowest among the films released that day.
-However, its popularity grew, and the number of screens increased to 456 by January 24, before dropping to 389 the next day.
-By January 26, the film had attracted 1.4 million viewers, mainly due to positive word of mouth, making it an unexpected box office hit.
-According to the Korean Film Council (KOFIC), Unbowed was the third most-watched film in South Korea in the first quarter of 2012, with a total of 3.4 million viewers.
+In 2012, NEW saw significant success with the distribution of Unbowed, All About My Wife, The Grand Heist, and Pieta, defying market predictions.
+Unbowed, director Chung Ji-young's return after a 13-year hiatus, was produced and distributed by Aura Pictures on a modest budget of ₩1.5 billion.
+Following a 13-minute standing ovation at the 2011 Busan International Film Festival, the film was released on January 18, 2012, during the Lunar New Year holiday.
+Despite initially opening on only 245 screens, the second lowest among its competitors, strong word of mouth led to a peak of 456 screens by January 24.
+By the end of the first quarter of 2012, the Korean Film Council (KOFIC) ranked Unbowed as the third most-watched film in South Korea, totaling 3.4 million viewers.